-(2A) An offence against subregulation (2) is an offence of strict liability.

-- (3) Subject to subregulation (5), the obligation under subregulation (2) ends when CASA gives the person notice that the aircraft, part of the aircraft, or aircraft component is no longer required to be kept in a state that allows CASA to investigate the defect. - (4) CASA must give the notice to the person within a period of 1 year from the day on which the defect was reported to CASA.
+- (2A) An offence against subregulation (2) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (3) Subject to subregulation (5), the obligation under subregulation (2) ends when CASA gives the person notice that the aircraft, part of the aircraft, or aircraft component is no longer required to be kept in a state that allows CASA to investigate the defect. - (4) CASA must give the notice to the person within a period of 1 year from the day on which the defect was reported to CASA.